Charles Dudley Daly: Military career

 On April 1, 1913, the War Department ordered Daly to report to Fort Myer for temporary assignment.
 He then jointed the 5th Field Artillery Regiment at Fort Sill.
 Following his reinstatement, Daly served in a number of stations of the United States Army Field Artillery Corps, including Fort Sam Houston, Schofield Barracks, and West Point, where he served as head football coach.

-Upon the United States' entry into World War I, Daly was attached to 338th Field Artillery, 88th Division at Camp Dodge.
-He was promoted to temporary major on August 5, 1917, and attached to 29th Field Artillery.
+A few months after the American entry into World War I in April 1917, Daly was attached to 338th Field Artillery, 88th Division, at Camp Dodge.
+He was promoted to temporary major on August 5, 1917, and attached to the 29th Field Artillery.
 He was later detailed to School of Fire at Fort Sill as instructor.
 On June 25, 1918, he was promoted to temporary lieutenant colonel.
-On October 24, 1918, he was promoted temporary colonel and placed in command of the 29th Field Artillery.
-After the War ended, he was appointed to the War Department General Staff, where he oversaw the transport and troop movements during demobilization.
+On October 24 he was promoted again, this time to the temporary rank of colonel and placed in command of the 29th Field Artillery.

+After the war ended, he was appointed to the War Department General Staff, where he oversaw the transport and troop movements during demobilization.
 He was demoted to Regular Army grade captain Field Artillery on August 20, 1919, and detailed to the U.S. Military Academy as instructor.
 Daly was promoted to major effective July 1, 1920, and graduated from the Command and General Staff School in 1924.
 From 1924 to 1925, he commanded the 76th Field Artillery Regiment at the Presidio of Monterey.
 In 1925, Daly returned to Harvard as an instructor at the school's department of military sciences and assistant football coach.
 In October 1926, he was transferred to Honolulu.
 From 1928 to 1934, Daly was an Assistant Professor of Military Science and Tactics at West Point.
 He graduated from the Army War College in 1931 and was promoted to lieutenant colonel effective July 1, 1933.
 Daly spent his final years with the Army stationed in Washington, D.C., at the Army War College and the War Department.